Step 1: Revoke Credentials and Access Control

 Departing employees often leave behind a trail of licenses and subscriptions for various software and online services used during their tenure.
 IT departments must undertake a thorough reassessment of these digital assets to determine which licenses remain necessary, which can be reallocated and which should be terminated, based on current and anticipated needs.

-Tools like CDW ServiceNow’s asset management solutions can provide invaluable support in this area, offering a comprehensive view of all software licenses, their assigned users and usage levels.
+Tools such as CDW's ServiceNow asset management solutions can provide invaluable support in this area, offering a comprehensive view of all software licenses, their assigned users and usage levels.
 This ensures efficient reallocation or cancellation, aids compliance with software licensing agreements and presents an opportunity for cost optimization.

 Step 4: Secure Device Retrieval and Update Inventory